sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 The Email transformation initiative started at $x and was $100M by the time it was suspended.
 The contract for the content management system solution for the Canada.ca project started at $1.54M and was $14.9M by the end.

-Though IT projects don’t just end up over budget due to suicide bids.
+Though IT projects don't just end up over budget due to suicide bids.
 They can end up over budget due to a lack of strong integration with internal policy and subject matter experts on the project team.
 Without the input from these experts, projects end up not delivering on functionality.
-Fixing systems that don’t meet functional requirements, comes at a cost, eats into the predicted cost savings for the new software solution.
+Fixing systems that don't meet functional requirements, comes at a cost, eats into the predicted cost savings for the new software solution.
 ETI was supposed to save $50M/year but was only completed up to 20% so any savings achieved are reduced by at least that amount.
 Coupled with the budget overruns, it would take 10+ years to achieve a return on investment now.
 Phoenix was expected to save $70M a year.